[KubeCon Day 2] We arrived at KubeCon North America

 However, I was still worried about whether there would be any problems with the luggage I checked in here without using a paper ticket.

-I assumed it would be okay since the ticket I was using was for yesterday's flight and the destination was the same, but I was still worried, so I asked my colleague to check if my luggage was in the same place as my AirTag.
+I thought it would be fine since the ticket I was using was for yesterday's flight and the destination was the same, but I was still worried so I asked my colleague to check if my luggage was in the same place as his AirTag.

-It was the same plane and the same time as yesterday, so it felt like I was watching yesterday and I was very worried about whether we would actually be able to fly, but we were able to take off without any problems.
+It was the same aircraft and the same time as yesterday, so I felt like I was watching yesterday and was very worried about whether we would actually be able to fly, but we were able to take off without any problems.

-I arrived at Seattle-Tacoma Airport, which I would be using for transit, roughly on time, and went to the baggage claim area to wait for my luggage.
+I arrived at Seattle-Tacoma Airport, which I was using for transit, roughly on time, and went to the baggage claim area to wait for my luggage.

 I wondered if it hadn't been updated, so I asked about three other colleagues to check the location, and it showed that it was at the Seattle airport...

-Frantically, I tried various things, including restarting the app, but the location wasn't updated, so I anxiously waited for my package to arrive.
+In a panic, I tried various things, including restarting the app, but the location did not update, so I waited anxiously for my package to arrive.

-About 20 minutes?
-I kept checking the location app, and then it said I'd arrived in Seattle about 35 minutes ago, and I was able to pick up my luggage without a hitch.
+After about 20 minutes of checking the location app, the display changed to show that we had arrived in Seattle about 35 minutes ago, and I was able to collect my luggage without any problems.

-(I don't really know why my AirTag was so slow to update.)
+(I'm not sure why my AirTag was slow to update.)

 After collecting your luggage, proceed to immigration.

-I went through a different immigration counter, but I could hear an immigration inspector speaking very fluent Japanese from the one next to me.
+I went through a different immigration counter, but I could hear an inspector speaking very fluent Japanese from the immigration counter next door.

-(I've heard of cases where people had to make the transit time 2 hours and rush through the airport, so it's best to give yourself plenty of time if you're going through immigration or there's a chance of an accident.)
+(I've heard of cases where people have limited their transit time to two hours and ended up rushing through the airport, so it's best to give yourself some leeway if you'll be going through immigration or there's a chance of an accident.)

 Arrived safely in Salt Lake City!

-We boarded a plane to our final destination, Salt Lake City, and arrived safely there.
+We boarded a plane bound for our final destination, Salt Lake City, and arrived safely there.

 Take an Uber to the hotel and check in.

-For dinner, we went to the first KFC store (there are various theories about where this was).
+For dinner, we went to the first KFC store (there are various theories about this).

 I haven't been to KFC much in Japan, but it was very tasty and had a nice spice to it.